 The refrigerator is a great place to store foods.
 But do you know which foods should not be refrigerated?
 Which always should?
 When should you refrigerate foods?
 And how long do foods stay safe and fresh in the refrigerator?
-This information is especially important if you do Once a Month Cooking.

 First, let's learn a little bit about refrigerators

 - Your refrigerator should be set to a temperature of 40 degrees Fahrenheit or below to 32 degrees Fahrenheit.
 This is low enough to help slow enzymatic processes and the growth of bacteria, but not cold enough to affect food quality by allowing ice crystals to develop.
 It's a good idea to keep a refrigerator thermometer in the fridge to make sure the temperature is low enough for food safety.

 - Always cover food in your refrigerator.
 The air inside your fridge is extremely dry and foods will quickly dry out, lose quality, and become unappetizing in a short period of time if not covered.
 Covering foods also prevents bland or delicate foods (like dairy products) from acquiring odors from other foods (like cabbage).